nisa-g/Nisa-Project-Portfolio/README.md

 ---

 ### 📂 Malaysia Covid-19 Dashboard
-_Virtual Internship by Innodatatics & 360DigiTMG | Individual | Looker Data Studio_
+_Virtual Internship by Innodatatics USA & 360DigiTMG | Individual | Looker Data Studio_

 #### Project Description
 Malaysia COVID-19 Dashboard, a comprehensive platform created to provide timely and crucial insights into the COVID-19 situation in Malaysia.
 This dashboard offers real-time data on key COVID-19 metrics, including new active cases, new confirmed cases, new deaths, and recoveries.